yhli-ml/PLNL/README.md

     done
 done
 ```
-If you want to run the results of DISC on CIFAR-10 with single complementary label, please <span style="color:#0099be">change the data directory as yours</span>  and run the following command:
+If you want to run the results of PLNL on CIFAR-10 with single complementary label, please <span style="color:#0099be">change the data directory as yours</span>  and run the following command:
 ```shell
 bash run.sh
 ```